MaastrichtU-IDS/dsri-documentation/README.md

 yarn upgrade
 ```

-Alternatively you can also change the packages versions requirements in the `package.json` and run `yarn update`
+Alternatively you can also change the packages versions requirements in the `package.json` and run `yarn`

 ## Deploy in production